Miriam Rodón Naveira: Career at NASA

+STEM Outreach and Advocacy

+Beyond her formal duties, Dr. Rodón Naveira has been actively involved in science, technology, engineering and mathematics (STEM) outreach and education, with emphasis on increasing diversity within these fields.
+During her tenure at NASA's Dryden Flight Research Center (now Armstrong Flight Research Center), she served as the Higher Education Director, overseeing internships and educational programs designed to connect students with NASA research initiatives.

+She has frequently participated as a guest speaker at educational institutions and science-related events.
+In 2006, she delivered a lecture titled "Science Education for Tomorrow" at the University of Nebraska-Lincoln, where she discussed approaches to engaging students in science and presented opportunities available through NASA programs.

+As part of NASA's Curriculum Improvement Partnership Award for the Integration of Research (CIPAIR) program, Dr Miriam Rodón Naveira served as a research mentor to undergraduate students participating in NASA-related STEM internships.
+Her mentorship supported projects ranging from environmental studies on the desert tortoise and burrowing owl to engineering work on the Space Launch System's Ground Power Disconnect Breakout Box.
+These efforts were part of a broader initiative to provide underrepresented minority students with hands-on research experiences that strengthen their academic and professional preparation in STEM fields.

 Personal life

 Rodón Naveira has two grown children with her first husband- daughter-Sarah, and a son-Thomas A. Mace-Rodon.
 She is also the proud godmother to her foster daughter Julie Fuller.
 She is currently married to Jacques Vachon.

 She participates in "institutional career days" providing information to students on careers related to science, engineering and technology, and in "NASA educational workshops" giving talks and hands-on demonstration projects, like the Earth-to-space linkup, to schools in the area of aeronautics and earth science.
 The Earth-to-space linkup is part of a weeklong training workshop for teachers from schools chosen for the National Aeronautics and Space Administration's Explorer School program.
 The workshop's goal is to help math and science teachers inspire the next generation of scientists and explorers of space.
 Rodon Naveira has been quoted as saying, "What better way than to have our teachers who are currently going through the workshop with us ... be able to ask questions of our astronauts in the International Space Station?"